friosh/mevn-study-app/README.md

 # mevn-study-app
-Fullstack application was made as a part of course: https://www.udemy.com/course/draft/2454194/learn/
+Fullstack application was made as a part of the course: https://www.udemy.com/course/draft/2454194/learn/